niekverw/ukbpheno/README.md

 - think about age of first diagnosis.
 - think about censoring dates (e.g. cancer have different censoring dates). can we make further variables that summarize full censoring columns that can be used in cox/kaplan for age-of-diagnosis or (new-onset) event from baseline ?
 - think about how to merge data where you have no days to event.
-- think about more complicated merges, e.g. need at least X codes for primary care to be considered?
+- think about more complicated queries, e.g. need at least X codes for primary care to be considered?
 - think about more complex combinations e.g. specific combination of codes like operation + diagnosis.
 - think about more complex phenotype schemes, e.g. exclude asthma from COPD cases.
+- think about intersections/outersections to define high confidence cases vs low confidence vs controls.
 - functions that can help with defining a disease, e.g. suggest codes based on others.